siddharthghiya/siddharthghiya.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Siddharth!
-I am currently working as a Machine Learning Research Scientist at Cognitiv.ai, where I am investigating the use of reinforcement learning to online bidding for digital advertising.
+I am currently working as a Machine Learning Research Scientist at Cognitiv.ai, where I am investigating the application of reinforcement learning to online bidding for digital advertising.

 I completed my Master's in Mechanical Engineering from Carnegie Mellon University in May 2020.
 During my Master's, I worked with Dr. Katia Sycara at the Advanced Agent Robotics Lab.
 While at CMU, the focus of my research was on the application of deep reinforcement learning algorithms to multi-agent systems.
 Before my Master's at CMU, I completed my undergrad in Mechanical Engineering from Thapar University, Patiala, India.